The Tag class turned out to be something of a beast, partly because

 While I didn't see a whole lot of use for that distinction while working on the

-baseline notes and ideas for the markup
+baseline notes and ideas for the markup module, providing as close a

 parallel functionality-set as I could more or less required that I implement all